Sputnik V is a scam

 By Riley Waggaman, a Moscow-based writer and former RT “senior editor” (newsroom errand boy)

-Your humble Moscow correspondent has repeatedly argued that if you are weary of the Big Pharma COVID “vaccines” you should also feel uneasy about Russia’s experimental genetic injection.
+Your humble Moscow correspondent has repeatedly argued that if you are wary of the Big Pharma COVID “vaccines” you should also feel uneasy about Russia’s experimental genetic injection.
 We explained why here, here, here, here, here, here, here, here, here, here, here, here, here, here, here, here, and here.

 But to summarize: Sputnik V is a massive scam.
 Interestingly, Dr. Alexander Redko—an accomplished surgeon, professor of medical sciences, and civil servant—made a similar observation in a video that has been translated (for the first time ever) into English.